computerguided/FCM/doc/SoftwareEngineering.md

 # Software Engineering using the Functional Components Method

-_The Functional Component Method (FCM) supports the six best practices of software engineering by emphasizing modularity, clear definitions, visual modeling, and structured communication._
+_The Functional Components Method (FCM) supports the six best practices of software engineering by emphasizing modularity, clear definitions, visual modeling, and structured communication._

 ## Introduction